couchbase/cbft/DESIGN.md

 There whould be user visible UI warnings on these "cascading deletes" of cbft indexes.

-(Perhaps ns-server invokes a synchronous cmd to unregister / delete cbft indexes?)
+(Perhaps ns-server invokes a synchronous command to unregister / delete cbft indexes?)

 (What about cascade delete (or listing) of index aliases that